intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/cifar10/README.md

 We recommend you to use Anaconda to prepare the environments, especially if you want to run on a yarn cluster

 ```
-conda create -n zoo python=3.7 #zoo is conda environment name, you can set another name you like.
+conda create -n zoo python=3.7 # zoo is conda environment name, you can set another name you like.
 conda activate zoo
-pip install analytics-zoo==0.9.0.dev0 # or above
+pip install analytics-zoo # Need to install 0.9.0.dev0 or above
 pip install torch
 pip install torchvision
 ```